Bartha Knoppers: Honours

 In 2002, Prof. Knoppers was made an Officer of the Order of Canada in recognition for being "a world authority on the ethical aspects of genetics, genomics and biotechnology".
 She was also made an Officer of the National Order of Quebec (2012), and a Commander of the Order of Montréal (2016).
 She holds five Doctorate Honoris Causa: Doctor of Laws from the University of Waterloo (2001); Doctor of Medicine from the University of Paris V – René Descartes (2002); Doctor of Laws from McMaster University (2007); Doctor of Laws from the University of Alberta (2008); and Doctor of Laws from the University of British Columbia (2024).

 She was elected as a Fellow of the American Association for the Advancement of Science (2002), and is a Fellow of the Hastings Center (2000-2002), an independent bioethics research institution.
-In addition, Prof. Knoppers is a member of the AAAS' Committee on Scientific Freedom and Responsibility since 2019, and is a Fellow of the Canadian Academy of Health Sciences (CAHS) (2005), the Royal Society of Canada’s Academy of Social Sciences (2017), and the Galton Institute (2017).
-She is a Senior Fellow for the PHG Foundation, University of Cambridge, UK (2019), and gave the Baron de Lancey Lecture in 2022.
+In addition, Prof. Knoppers was a member of the AAAS' Committee on Scientific Freedom and Responsibility (2019-23), and is a Fellow of the Canadian Academy of Health Sciences (CAHS) (2005), the Royal Society of Canada’s Academy of Social Sciences (2017), and the Galton Institute (2017).
+She is a Senior Fellow for the PHG Foundation, University of Cambridge, UK (2019) and of the Centre of Medicine, Ethics and Law, University of Hong Kong (2014), and gave the Baron de Lancey Lecture in 2022.

 Prof. Knoppers has received numerous awards for her academic achievements.
 Her most recent recognitions include the Henry G. Friesen International Prize in Health Research (2019), the Till and McCulloch Award for international policy (2020), and the Canadian Bioethics Society Lifetime Achievement award (2021) in recognition of her significant contributions to healthcare ethics through her scholarship and leadership.
+In 2025, she was awarded the McGill University Medal for Exceptional Academic Achievement.